Hi! Welcome! So glad you’re here!

 I live with two awesome cats and my partner Em in a small town in the hills of mid-Wales.
-When I’m not playing with tarot cards or writing my blog, I’ll be out taking photographs, foraging herbs, learning Welsh, or mining the internet for music and writing that moves me.
+When I’m not playing with tarot cards or working on this site, I’ll be out taking photographs, foraging herbs, learning Welsh, or mining the internet for music and writing that moves me.

 Want to know more about me?
 Read this interview, in which I talk with Sarah Gottesdiener about how Little Red Tarot came about and the limitless possibilities of queer magic.

 Like what you read?
 Want to talk tarot?
 Leave a message in the comments on one of my blog posts, or drop me a line to firstname.lastname@example.org.

-I’m also on that there Twitter @littleredtarot, where unsurprisingly I ramble on about tarot, grapple with progressive hard-left politics and queer stuff and share lots of links.
+I’m also on that there Twitter @bethmaiden, where unsurprisingly I ramble on about tarot, grapple with progressive hard-left politics and queer stuff and share lots of links.

 You can also get on my email list!
 I send chatty, impulsive, irregular missives letting you know what’s happening in my world and sharing helpful tarot tips and news.
 (There are also pictures of my cats if you like that kind of thing.)